greenelab/deep-review/sections/06_discussion.md

 layer-wise hierarchical fashion, this issue is usually addressed by fixing an empirically chosen number of layers that preserve generic characteristics of both training and target datasets.
-Then, the model is fine-tuned by re-training networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts.
+Then, the model is fine-tuned by re-training a number of networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts, for example, see fine-tuning for radiology image classification [@tag:Rajkomar2017_radiographs].
 Fine-tuning on specific biological datasets enables more focused predictions.
-For example, Min et al.
+Basset package [@tag:Kelley2016_basset] for prediction of functional activities from DNA sequences was shown to rapidly learn to accurately predict new data by leveraging a model pre-trained on available "public" data.
+To simulate such scenario authors put aside 15 of original 164 cell type datasets and trained Basset model on the remaining 149.
+Then, they fine-tuned the model with one training pass of each of remaining datasets and achieved results close to the model trained on all 164 datasets together.
+In another example, Min et al.
 [@tag:Min2016_deepenhancer] demonstrated how training on the experimentally validated FANTOM5 permissive enhancer dataset followed by fine-tuning on ENCODE enhancer datasets improved cell type-specific predictions, outperforming state-of-the-art results.
-`TODO: mention Basset`

 Related to transfer learning, a multimodal learning framework assumes simultaneous learning from various types of inputs, such as images and text.